 Geoffrey joined Watsi on February 20th, 2020.
-One month ago, Geoffrey became the 5719th member to automatically support a new Watsi patient every month.
-Since then, 109 more people have become monthly donors!
-Geoffrey's most recent donation traveled 8,800 miles to support Srey Muy, a girl from Cambodia, to fund tonsil and adenoid surgery.
+Two years ago, Geoffrey joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Geoffrey's most recent donation traveled 8,600 miles to support Zin, a student from Thailand, to fund fracture repair after a road accident.